lgiordani/cabook/manuscript/part_0_introduction/chapter_01_introduction.md

 ## Acknowledgments

 * Eleanor Mary De Veras: proof reading of the introduction.
-She doesn't know anything about software, but she definitely knows English, and she is not afraid of using it =) Any error you'll find in the introduction is due to my stubborness in not following her advice.
-* Roberto Ciatti: introducing me to clean architecture.
-We are not working together anymore, but I
+* Roberto Ciatti: introducing me to clean architectures.
 * Łukasz Dziedzic: "Lato" cover font (http://www.latofonts.com).

 The cover photograph has been provided by pxhere (https://pxhere.com/en/photo/760437).
 A detail of the Sagrada Familia in Barcelona, one of the best works of art of the contemporary world, a bright example of architecture in which every single element has a meaning and a purpose.
 Praise to Antoni Gaudí, brilliant architect and saint, who will always inspire me with his works and his life.